-Alcohol Addiction and the LGBTQ Community
+Alcohol Addiction And The LGBTQ Community

-Author: Krystina Murray | Published:
+Author: Krystina Murray

-Get a call from an expert
+Get a call

-Alcohol Abuse in the LGBTQ Community
+Alcohol Abuse In The LGBTQ Community

-According to reports, about 25% of the LGBTQ population has at least a moderate alcohol use disorder, along with other substance abuse challenges.
+According to reports, about 25% of the LGBTQ population has at least a moderate alcohol use disorder (AUD), along with other substance abuse challenges.
 By comparison, about 10% of the general population struggles with alcoholism.
-This speaks volume about systemic challenges people in the LGBQT community face.
+This speaks volumes about systemic challenges people in the LGBQT community face.
 Additionally, some subgroups within the LGBTQ community experience even higher rates of alcohol abuse.
 Fortunately, as awareness grows about the effects of alcohol abuse on LGBTQ individuals, more rehab facilities are dedicating resources to supporting the LGBTQ community.

 There are many risk factors for alcoholism, including unaddressed trauma and untreated mental conditions like depression, bipolar disorder, schizophrenia, anxiety, OCD, and other conditions that affect a person’s wellbeing on a daily basis.
 Other risk factors for alcohol addiction are genetics, family history, and an addictive personality.